jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## System Monitoring

 The first step in system administration is monitoring.
 Just like viewing logs, also knowing what is currently going on resource wise can be very helpful.
 The first command we want to look at to help us understand what is occurring on our system is a command called `top`.
 This stands for *table of processes*.
-Top produces a list of running processes selected by user-specific criteria [^100].
+Top produces a list of running processes selected by user-specific criteria[^100].
 The traditional Unix version was written by William LeFebvre and originally copyrighted in 1984.
 Since 1991 there has been a Linux based GPL top command which is part of the [procps-ng suite of tools](https://gitlab.com/procps-ng/procps)[^102].

 ### top

 ![*Fedora top screenshot*](images/Chapter-09/monitoring/top/top.png "top")

 The top program provides a dynamic real-time view of a running system.
 It can display system summary information as well as a list of tasks currently being managed by the Linux kernel.
 When the screen comes up there is a lot of data present and at first it might not be clear what you are looking at.
 The main key you need to know is *q* which will quit and exit the top command (just like the less command.)
-The image below displays the system average loads over longer rolling periods.
-1 minute, 5 minutes, and 15 minute rolling average.
+The image below displays the system average loads over longer rolling periods: 1 minute, 5 minutes, and 15 minute rolling average.

 ![*top avg*](images/Chapter-09/monitoring/top/top-avg.png "Top average")